 In this experiment, create the populations (based on the stimulation conditions) as follows: the first unstimulated sample is defined by Ax750-L0 and PacO-L0; the IFN-treated sample is defined by Ax750-L0 and PacO-L1; the PMA-treated sample is defined by Ax750-L1 and PacO-L0; the LPS-treated sample is defined by Ax750-L1 and PacO-L1; and the second unstimulated sample is defined by Ax750-L1 and PacO-L2.
 (Also check the boxes for "Intact cells" and "Singlets" for all of these.)
 Notice that the first unstimulated sample contains the lowest concentration of both dyes, while the second unstimulated sample contains the highest concentration of both dyes.
 High level of barcoding dye can sometimes alter antibody staining, so both of these unstimulated controls are included for reference.

-Return to the Working Illustration.
+Return to the Illustration Editor.
 A common way to proceed with analysis is to "deconvolute" or "debarcode" the data by converting each barcoded population into its own FCS file for further analysis.
 To do this, we'll make an illustration that shows all of the populations, and then export this to a new experiment.
 First select each of the populations within the Populations Figure Dimension box, making sure to uncheck the Ungated box.
 Select one channel from each of the two staining panels.
 Cytobank will automatically bring over data for all of the channels associated with those two panels when you make the clone.
 Recall that our barcode-only stain is assigned to Panel 3, and we won't be using Panel 3 data today.

 In the Experiment navigation bar, click to Actions > Cloning > Split Files by Population.
 This will create a new experiment with 12 FCS files – six FCS files representing each of the gated populations, for each of two staining panels.
 Each file is assigned the name of the stimulation condition in the suffix.
 From here, analysis proceeds as usual for the newly created experiment.
 Because these files are derived from sub gates of Intact Cells and Singlets, you won't have to draw those gates on these files, and can proceed directly to drawing gates to define populations of interest.